-Since I began enjoying green teas, I learned there’s an art to making it and the process is a bit different than brewing a regular batch.
+Since I began enjoying green teas, I learned there’s an art to making it and the process is a bit different than brewing a regular batch using bags.
 Once you start dabbling with good quality loose teas, you become very particular about how to make it.

 - In general use 1 level teaspoon of tea per cup (8 oz).